 Medications used to soften the stools are called laxatives.
 They restore the natural rhythm by using the body's own water.
-These medications will gently make your child's bowel movements more regular and will soften the stool so it is easier to pass.
-They come as powder and can be added to drinks (eg; water, juice, milk etc).
+This will gently increase the frequency of bowel movements and soften the stool so it is easier to pass.
+They come as powder and can be added to various liquids (water, juice, milk etc) to drink.